National Military Vehicle Museum: Overview

 The National Military Vehicle Museum, managed by the Military Preservation Society of South Australia, is dedicated to preserving and showcasing military vehicles and related artifacts.
 Run by passionate volunteers from the Society, the museum features a diverse collection of restored vehicles from World War I to the present with Military armoury, radio equipment and more, providing an immersive experience into military history.

 History

 Founded in August 1993, the museum initially opened in Port Adelaide and later relocated to a set of historic World War II-era buildings at Edinburgh Parks.
 This unique location enhances the authenticity and historical connection of the exhibits, as many structures date back to the same era as some of the museum's artifacts.

 Exhibits

+An Alvis Saracen from the museum took part in a community protest against the sale of Fort Largs in 2014.

 The museum's collection comprises privately owned military vehicles meticulously restored to operational standards, enabling them to be road-registered and regularly driven.
 This hands-on approach ensures the vehicles are not only preserved but also functionally maintained, offering visitors a unique chance to witness these vehicles in action during special events.
 The exhibits cover a wide historical range, from early 20th-century military transportation to contemporary vehicles.